nathancamolez-dev/e-commerce/README.md

 updating quantities) and server components for efficient data fetching, pricing calculations, and inventory checks when needed.

+The authenticantion is provided by [NextAuth.js](https://next-auth.js.org/), using OAuth with Google account.
+The ideia is make the most easier way to create an account on the store.

 ## Getting Started

 First, run the development server: